Search for Dark Matter Induced Airglow in Planetary Atmospheres

-Figure~\ref{fig:H2_LW} also presents our recast bound on DM from \hp production in Jupiter of $57~\mu$W/m$^2$~\cite{Blanco:2023qgi}, using improved modeling of Jupiter's interior.
+Figure~\ref{fig:H2_LW} also presents our recast bound on DM from \hp production in Jupiter of $57~\mu$W/m$^2$~\cite{Blanco:2023qgi}, using improved modeling of Jupiter's interior {and deposition efficiency $f_\text{dep}$}.
 Our UV airglow results surpass those from \hp by more than two orders of magnitude.
 In addition, as discussed earlier, UV airglow applies more broadly than \hp production to planets beyond Jupiter.
-Given the complementary interpretation of constraints from the giant planets as discussed above and shown in a companion paper~\cite{BlancoLeaneMooreTong}, our new sensitivities are not only stronger but also apply to a wider range of DM models than the Jovian \hp constraints.
+Given the complementary interpretation of constraints from the giant planets as discussed above and shown in a companion paper~\cite{Blanco:2025wpo}, our new sensitivities are not only stronger but also apply to a wider range of DM models than the Jovian \hp constraints.

-While there are differing model assumptions, in Fig.~\ref{fig:H2_LW}, we also include complementary constraints on spin-dependent proton-DM scattering from direct detection experiments~\cite{2024arXiv240601705C}, including {XENON-1T}~\cite{XENON:2019zpr} and {PICO-60}~\cite{PICO:2019vsc}.
-Similarly, DM evaporation is model dependent~\cite{Acevedo:2023owd}, and is not included in Fig.~\ref{fig:H2_LW}.
-In addition, we assume capture rates in the contact-interaction scenario; including captured DM in an attractive long-range model can significantly increase our rates.
-We apply our findings to some model classes in a companion paper~\cite{BlancoLeaneMooreTong}.
+While there are differing model assumptions, in Fig.~\ref{fig:H2_LW}, we also include complementary constraints on spin-dependent proton-DM scattering from direct detection experiments~\cite{Cirelli:2024ssz}, including {PICO-60}~\cite{PICO:2019vsc}, {NEWS-G}~\cite{NEWS-G:2024jms}, {CRESST-III}~\cite{CRESST:2022dtl}, {PICASSO}~\cite{PICASSO:2012ngj}, and {LZ}~\cite{LZ:2024zvo}. {By contrast, comparison with indirect detection constraints are typically strongly model-dependent and are therefore not shown.} Similarly, DM evaporation is model dependent~\cite{Acevedo:2023owd}, and is not included in Fig.~\ref{fig:H2_LW}.
+We apply our findings to some model classes in a companion paper~\cite{Blanco:2025wpo}.